alexzedev/Magic_NB/README.md

 One of the most simple and effective classification algorithms, the Naïve Bayes classifier aids in the rapid development of machine learning models with rapid prediction capabilities.

-Naïve Bayes algorithm is used for classification problems.
+Naive Bayes algorithm is used for classification problems.
 It is highly used in text classification.
 In text classification tasks, data contains high dimension (as each word represent one feature in the data).
 It is used in spam filtering, sentiment detection, rating classification etc. The advantage of using naïve Bayes is its speed.
 It is fast and making prediction is easy with high dimension of data.